Íshúsfélag Ísfirðinga: Later mergers and acquisitions

 In 1943 a group led by Guðjóns E. Jónssonar, a bank branch manager, acquired the majority of the company's share capital, which they held for several years.

 Böðvar Sveinbjarnarson and Jón Kjartansson then bought the company, which they managed until 1952, when it was sold to an Ísafjörður buyer.

 In 1957 five companies in the town each bought 1/6 of the company, leaving 1/6 with the former owner.

 These were Gunnvör hf., Hrönn hf., Samvinnufélag Ísfirðinga, Magni hf. and Togaraútgerð Ísafjarðar hf.

 The acquisition by dynamic fishing fleet owners marked a transformation of the fishing industry.

 A substantial new building at Eyrargötu was opened in 1962.

 The next year the output of the company increased significantly, and in the later 1960s was processing 4,000 to 6,000 tons of fish per year.

 About 1970 Gunnvör hf. and Hrönn hf. became the main owners of the company.

 Raw materials for processing came from these owners and from the trawlers of Júlíusin Geirmundssyni and Guðbjörgu.

 In the 1970s these rose to 8,000 to 12,000 tons of fish per year, and the freezer house was expanded considerably.

 A prototype sampling machine was tested by the company in the autumn of 1980, and production of the machine began in 1981.

 The company saw a steep drop in processing in the 1980s.

-In 1990 it produced about 3,000 tons of frozen fillets from 7,000–8,000 tons of raw materials.
+In 1990 it produced about 3,000 tons of frozen fillets from 7,000 to 8,000 tons of raw materials.

 In April 1991 Páll Pétursson of Coldwater gave a quality award to Íshúsfélag Ísfirðinga.

 The plant was highly productive and also had high quality levels.
 It had made the ICELANDIC brand well known for quality.

 From the start of 1990 Íshúsfélagið began fishing in partnership with other Hafdís line boat partners.

 In 1994, Gunnvör acquired almost all of the company's share capital.